Skip to content

 Consider the focus and skill level

 Finding a training program with the right focus and skill level can help keep your employees moving forward.
 The challenge here is that employee skill levels vary.
-For instance, IT teams typically have more cybersecurity skills than other departments.
-The ideal program should help even your most tech-savvy employees without going over the heads of your least knowledgeable staff members.
+For instance, IT teams typically have more cybersecurity skills than other departments, so they may be able to handle more advanced topics, like ethical hacking, penetration testing, and network security.
+However, the ideal program should help even your most tech-savvy employees without going over the heads of your least knowledgeable staff members.

 Ensure measurability of results